 Use professionals to produce your leaflet.
 We were delivering leaflets for two cleaning companies.
 One had designed their own leaflet; the other hired a graphic designer.
 The professionally produced leaflet got exactly double the response rate of the homemade one.
 The extra business generated more than covered the one-off cost of the designer.
 The design cost is a one-time investment and, provided it works, you will reap the rewards every time you use the leaflet.

-Copywriters can also save you from costly mistakes (see The five biggest mistakes section).
+Copywriters can also save you from costly mistakes (see Five Biggest Delivery Mistakes).

 LDS has a wealth of experience in what works and what doesn’t, so chat with us before you put pen to paper.
 Getting the leaflet right gets you a slice of the pie; to get a bigger slice of the pie you need to move on to the next item in the plan.